mahdi-mey/Password-Generator/README.md

 - **One-Click Copy:** Easily copy your new password to the clipboard with a single click to use it across your accounts securely.
 - **Live Preview:** Witness the Password Generator live in action and try out its features as you make your selections.

-## Live View

-You can try out the Password Generator live [here](https://mahdi-mey.github.io/Password-Generator/) (Insert the link to your live project).

 ## How It Works

 1. Adjust the password length by moving the range slider to your desired setting.